|

 Cassidy and Pat again, November 2002.
 Pat looks so very much like his dam.

-Cassidy is in college so she doesn't get to ride much either.
-Our beautiful fall weather is too nice to waste however!
+Cassidy was in college so she wasn't getting to ride much either.
+Our beautiful fall weather

 A warm and sunny February ride, 2004.

-he totes me around, and everyone is happy!
+he toted me around, and everyone was happy!
 Late October 2004.

 Pat and his half sister Mimi